OpenWaterAnalytics/epanet-msx/test/Net3-Bio/readme.txt

-                    average conditions over the last 48 hours of a 360 hour simulation net3-bio.msx  --  the MSX reaction file net3-bio.rpt  --  the report file containing the MSX results
+                    average conditions over the last 48 hours of a 360 hour simulation net3-bio.msx  --  the MSX reaction file net3-bio-[gc|vc].msx -- the MSX reaction file with COMPILER option turned on net3-bio.rpt  --  the report file containing the MSX results